 I compiled a list of writing suggestions that may be useful to you.
 Regarding citations, I recommend making the initial small investment of time to set up a (free) citation software program such as Zotero (which I use) or Menedely.
 It will save you time and prevent frustration.

-- Survey of Western Political Thought is an introductory course that examines political thought from Socrates to the end of the 20th century.
+- Survey of Western Political Thought.
 (PDF of Survey of Western Political Thought Syllabus)

 - Environmental Political Theory

 - Introduction to Comparative Politics